ibm-cloud-docs/openwhisk/pkg_person_insights.md

 3. Click **Install Packages**.

-4. Click the **Watson** Package group.
+4. Click the **Watson** package group.

-5. Click the **Personality Insights** Package.
+5. Click the **Personality Insights** package.

 5. Click **Install**.

 6. Once the package has been installed you will be redirected to the actions page and can search for your new package, which is named **personality-insights-v3**.

-7. To use the actions in the **personality-insights-v3** Package, you must bind service credentials to the actions.
+7. To use the actions in the **personality-insights-v3** package, you must bind service credentials to the actions.
   * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions listed above.
   * To bind service credentials to individual actions, complete the following steps in the UI. **Note**: You must complete the following steps for each action that you want to use.
-    1. Click an action from the **personality-insights-v3** Package that you want to use.
+    1. Click an action from the **personality-insights-v3** package that you want to use.
 The details page for that action opens.
     2. In the left-hand navigation, click the **Parameters** section.
     3. Enter a new **parameter**.
 For the key, enter `__bx_creds`.
 For the value, paste in the service credentials JSON object from the service instance that you created earlier.